Mask

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Rocky Dennis rides with the Turks motorcycle gang, his disfigured face revealed as he removes his helmet.
 Despite his craniodiaphyseal dysplasia, he is confident and embraced by the bikers who are his surrogate family..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Rocky arrives at his new school and faces immediate hostility from the principal who wants to send him to a special education school, believing his appearance means he is mentally disabled..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.